vuejs/test-utils/docs/guide/advanced/transitions.md

 ## Partial support

-The Vue Test Utils built-in transition stub is simple and doesn't cover all of of Vue's [Transition features](https://vuejs.org/guide/built-ins/transition).
+The Vue Test Utils built-in transition stub is simple and doesn't cover all of Vue's [Transition features](https://vuejs.org/guide/built-ins/transition).
 For instance [javascript hooks](https://vuejs.org/guide/built-ins/transition#javascript-hooks) are not supported.
 This limitation could potentially lead to Vue warnings.

 ::: tip
 Potential solutions: